-The Manitoba Teachers’ Society is once again offering a Public Relations Grant Program aimed at helping associations that want to initiate a new PR project.
+The Manitoba Teachers’ Society is once again offering Public Relations Grants aimed at helping Locals that want to initiate a new PR project.

-This year, The Manitoba Teachers’ Society offers three different Public Relations Grants to locals wanting to launch a new public relations project.
+This year, The Manitoba Teachers’ Society offers two different Public Relations Grants.
 They are:

 - Internal Public Relations Grant

 - External Public Relations Grant